rubenarakelyan/wackomenace.co.uk/src/content/info/uses.md

 It’s becoming more and more difficult to companies that do a truly great job and are proud of their quality.
 Here are some I use that I can heartily recommend to others (with a UK bias).

-\* This is an affiliate link, so I may earn a small commission if you sign up to the product or service by following this link.
+Links marked with an * are affiliate links, so I may earn a small commission if you sign up to the product or service by following the link.

 ### Andrews & Arnold (A&A)